Olof Cornéer

 About

 I think about music all the time.
-For me it’s a way to compose.
-Almost everything I create has an underlying idea.
-Even if the idea is as simple as ”the feeling of crashing into a wall, head first, and then getting up bleeding and smiling at the same time”.
-That idea lies behind almost all the music for Dada Life.
+Everything I create has an underlying idea.
+Even if it’s as simple as ”the feeling of crashing into a wall with a smile on your face”.
+That idea lies behind almost all the music for Dada Life (which resulted in two Guinness World Records and hundreds of millions of streams).

-Sometimes the thoughts don’t end up being actual music, but something else that is about music.
+Sometimes the ideas end up as sound art.
 I have built (together with Martin Lübcke) a huge gramophone that plows and plays the earth called Harvest, that won prize at new media festival Ars Electronica.
 We also created New Flesh Network – a human choir that can be controlled in real time from a keyboard and midi-controller.
-I don’t like the term sound art, but that’s what other people call it.
-I don’t like the term because I don’t think this art is about sound, I think it’s about music.
-The essence of music.

 Sometimes I think that this music doesn’t exist.
-That it’s just an idea.
-A utopia.
+That it’s just a utopia.
 But most of the time I can feel that it exists.
 Somewhere beyond cities, noise, people, politics, days and nights: a place just on the other side of this thing we call reality.

 Music